How to Stop Wasting Your Free Time

 Sitting and worrying about your upcoming week?

 This is going to establish your baseline to understand how you’re already spending your time.
 It’ll give you a clearer picture for what needs to change and what can remain the same.
+Not everything needs to be revamped, even if it’s not the best use of your time.

 Related: How to Stop Overthinking & Worrying